 Graham is recognised as a leading junior barrister in immigration, civil liberties and human rights, and public and administrative law.
 He appears regularly in the Administrative Court, the Queen’s Bench Division of the High Court, and the Court of Appeal, and has conducted numerous cases before the First-tier and Upper Tribunals.

-General Public Law
+General Civil Law

 Graham is accredited by the Bar Council for Direct Access, which means that, in appropriate cases, he is able to accept instructions directly from members of the public and businesses for the provision of advisory and advocacy services.
-His direct access work is limited primarily to providing immigration advice to businesses, professionals and high net worth individuals.

 Graham holds an MA (Hons) (first class) in English from Glasgow University and an M.Phil in American literature from Cambridge University.
 He undertook the PGDL and BVC at Nottingham Law School.
-In 2015, Graham undertook CLT Training’s Certificate in Planning Law course.

 “His advocacy is brilliant…” (Chambers & Partners 2018, Immigration)